FSCDA ~ CONDITIONS OF ENTRY (Effective 1st January 2019)

 DOGS – Dogs are NOT encouraged.
 If present, dogs must be under control in accordance with the FSCDA Dog Policy and the requirements of the Companion Animals Act 1998 No.87 (as amended).
 Dogs are not permitted in the following areas under any circumstances – arena grounds, lunging area, warm up area, gear check area, food preparation area or any office areas.

 HORSES – Each horse may only compete in 2 consecutive levels (eg Prelim/Novice) and no more than 3 tests per day.
 In accordance with EA rulings a horse must be a minimum of 3 years of age to compete.
 All horses on the ground must be entered in a competition.
-Horses cannot be changed after the close of entries.
+After the close of entries, a competitor may only substitute a horse with the approval of the OC and no later than 48 hours before the start of the event.

 WELFARE OF THE HORSE IS PARAMOUNT – Horses must be treated humanely at all times.
 Abuse of a horse using natural riding aids or artificial aids (e.g. whips, spurs, etc) will not be tolerated.
 The welfare of the horse must never be subordinated to competitive or commercial influences.

-Riding attire for Closed Unrestricted/Restricted events also includes approved short or long boots, gloves and EA regulatory shirt with optional jacket.
+Riding attire for Closed Unrestricted/Restricted events also includes approved short or long boots, gloves, club T-shirt or EA regulatory shirt with optional jacket.
 If gaiters/chappettes are worn, the exposed side must be full grain leather; suede on the exposed side is not permitted.
 White, beige or cream coloured breeches, jodhpurs or moleskins and generally a neat and tidy appearance is required.
-Plaiting is optional but preferred.
-Freestyle costumes are permitted (even encouraged); however, EA regulatory boots and helmets must be worn.
-Costumes must be deemed safe and not interfere with the horse – please use common sense!
+Plaiting is optional, but preferred for Official Competitive Events.

 GEAR CHECK – Riders must complete a gear check no earlier than 15 min before EACH test.
 Failure to do so may incur elimination.

-WARM UP / LUNGING / ISOLATION AREA – It is preferred that warm up occur in either the external sand arena, or on the grassed non-competition area within the main showground.
-Please be aware of group riding rules when more than one horse is in a warm up area (these can be found in the EA dressage Rulebook Annex J.10.2).
-Lunging is NOT allowed in the sand arena or within the main showground, but can be done anywhere else on the grounds.
+WARM UP / LUNGING / ISOLATION AREA – It is preferred that warm up occur in either the external sand arena, or on the grassed non-competition area within the main arena at Cobargo Showground.
+If the event is scheduled at Bemboka Showground the warm up area is opposite the entry gate to the main arena.
+Please be aware of group riding rules when more than one horse is in the warm up area (these can be found on in the EA dressage Rulebook Annexes F.10.2).
+Lunging is NOT allowed in the external sand arena or within the main showground, but can be done anywhere else on the grounds.
 Please stay away from the signed Isolation Area, as this is reserved for any horse that should become ill on the day.

 COMPETITION AREA – Competitors are not allowed to enter the designated competition area unless they are next to be judged and the rider competing before them has completed their final salute to the judge.
 Any competitor that enters an arena other than for the purpose of being judged will be eliminated.